-All climate data shows a cycle of brief clear-skied warm-ages followed by 100,000-year ice-ages full of volcanic-dust.
-Note the clear inverse relationship between volcanic dust and climate.
+The Earth clearly experiences these cycles where 5,000-to-20,000-year clear-skied warm-ages are followed by 100,000-year ice-ages full of volcanic-dust.
+Note the clear inverse relationship between volcanic dust and climate on the graph below.
 The more volcanic ash/dust, the colder the Earth gets.
 Also note how fast temperatures fell after previous warm ages.
-Here is an theory for why climate cycles occur, and how the world as we know it will end when global warming runs its course and the next volcanic ice age begins.
+Here is a new theory for why climate cycles occur, and how the world as we know it will end when global warming runs its course, and the next volcanic ice age begins.

 If we look at any volcanic eruption, we will see how our planet contains lots of high pressure gas that blasts out and propels lots of hot material into the atmosphere.
 Aside from surface water contamination, this new volcanic air is 95%-96% CO2, exactly like the atmospheres of our sister planets Mars and Venus.
 So clearly with volcanos at least, CO2 leakage is related to heat leakage.

 Imagine a freshly opened bottle of soda water.
 Imagine the bubbles of CO2 slowly coming out of the gassed liquid and rising to the surface.
 In a similar way, primordial CO2 gas constantly bubbles out of Earth’s molten center as froth to replenish the atmosphere and replace the CO2 constantly lost to buried seashells for example.

 The gassy or frothy nature of volcanic rock is obvious.
 Also, this rock was once very hot and filled with new volcanic air that was 95.5% CO2.
 So in bubbly volcanic rock we see a source of both heat and higher atmospheric levels of CO2.